-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights) Equity compensation plans approved by security holders 1,814,934 \$2.26 9,316,052 Equity compensation plans not approved by security holders Total 1,814,934 \$2.26 9,316,052
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights 1 Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights 2 Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights) 3

+Equity compensation plans approved by

+security holders 1,814,934 \$2.26 9,316,052

+Equity compensation

+plans not approved by

+security holders -

+Total 1,814,934 \$2.26 9,316,052
-1 The 1,814,934 shares of common stock to be issued upon exercise of outstanding options, warrants and rights consist of (a) 881,434 shares that may be issued upon the vesting of PSUs and (c) 121,944 shares that may be issued upon the exercise of stock options.
-The number of shares that may be issued upon the vesting of PSUs represents the maximum number of shares that may be issued if maximum performance goals are achieved.

-2 Represents the weighted-average exercise price of outstanding options to purchase 121,944 shares of common stock.
-This weighted average does not take into account shares that may be issued upon the vesting of PSUs or RSUs.

-3 Represents shares available for future issuance under The Hain Celestial Group, Inc. 2022 Long Term Incentive and Stock Award Plan.
+- 1 The 1,814,934 shares of common stock to be issued upon exercise of outstanding options, warrants and rights consist of (a) 881,434 shares that may be issued upon the vesting of RSUs, (b) 811,556 shares that may be issued upon the vesting of PSUs and (c) 121,944 shares that may be issued upon the exercise of stock options.
+The number of shares that may be issued upon the vesting of PSUs represents the maximum number of shares that may be issued if maximum performance goals are achieved. - 2 Represents the weighted-average exercise price of outstanding options to purchase 121,944 shares of common stock.
+This weighted average does not take into account shares that may be issued upon the vesting of PSUs or RSUs. - Represents shares available for future issuance under The Hain Celestial Group, Inc. 2022 Long Term Incentive and Stock Award Plan.